Allergies

 ENVIRONMENTAL ALLERGIES

-For environmental allergies, tests include immune-system reactions (LRA) to pathogens such as viruses, bacteria, mold, yeast and environmental chemicals.
-We can also measure the metabolites or presence of chemicals, heavy metals, mold and yeast in urine.
+For environmental allergies, tests include immune-system reactions to pathogens such as viruses, bacteria, mold, yeast and environmental chemicals.
+We can also measure the presence of chemicals, heavy metals, mold and yeast in urine.

 INFLAMMATORY FOODS

 An allergic reaction is inflammatory.
 The body does use inflammation to heal an injured or irritated part, but inflammation should be temporary.
 Chronic inflammation injures us and may lead to disease.
-Dr. Carrick assesses each patient’s level of inflammation and suggests curtailing or avoiding inflammatory foods: refined sugar, high-fructose corn syrup, hydrogenated fats, excessive alcohol, processed meat (smoked meat and jerky), processed and refined carbohydrates and seed oils.
+Dr. Carrick assesses each patient’s level of inflammation and suggests avoiding inflammatory foods such as refined sugar, high-fructose corn syrup, hydrogenated fats, excessive alcohol, processed meat (smoked meat and jerky), processed and refined carbohydrates and seed oils.

 ANTI-INFLAMMATORY CHOICES

-Anti-inflammatory foods are listed below, but one caveat is that some of these are high in oxalates, which can form calcium oxalate kidney stones.
-Drinking plenty of water through the day, though, helps to avoid kidney stones.
-A diet that is too salty or contains too much meat may produce kidney stones and too much inflammation.
+Anti-inflammatory foods are listed below, but one thing to consider is that some of these are high in oxalates, which can form kidney stones.
+Drinking plenty of water throughout the day helps to avoid kidney stones.
+A diet that is too salty or contains too much meat may produce kidney stones and inflammation.

 - KALE: may help prevent cancer and avoid macular degeneration and cataracts; a good source of vitamins C,A, & K